Migrating IBM Cloud Functions to Code Engine

 Can I trigger my function code?

-No. Code Engine supports only event producers (or triggers) for applications and jobs.
-You can create your code as an app or job, and then add a subscription to an event producer, including cron jobs (alarms), Object storage, and Event Streams (Kafka) data.
+Yes.
+Code Engine supports cron jobs (alarms) for functions.
+Other types of event producers (or triggers) are only supported for applications and jobs.
+You can create your code as an application or job, and then add a subscription to an event producer, including cron jobs, Object storage, and Event Streams (Kafka) data.
 For more information, see Getting started with subscriptions.

 Can my function be accessed through a public URL?